A variational inference framework for inverse problems: Base inverse problem model

-where $\bK$ is a generic $m\times m$ design matrix, $\xDelta$ is a vector of $d$ differences, or interactions, between pairs of elements in $\bx$ and $A_\varepsilon,A_x>0$ are user-specified hyperparameters.
+where $\bK$ is a matrix of size $m\times m$, $\xDelta$ is a vector of $d$ differences between pairs of elements in $\bx$ and $A_\varepsilon,A_x>0$ are user-specified hyperparameters.
 The auxiliary variables $a_\varepsilon$ and $a_x$ generate Half-Cauchy$\left(A_\varepsilon\right)$ and Half-Cauchy$\left(A_x\right)$ priors on the scale parameters $\sigma_\varepsilon$ and $\sigma_x$, respectively.
 Specifically, the density function of a random variable $\sigma>0$ having a Half-Cauchy$\left(A\right)$ distribution is $p(\sigma)=2/[A\pi\{1+(\sigma/A)^2\}]$, with $A>0$.
-For problems that only contemplate first nearest neighbor interactions, the scalar $d$ coincides with the number of unidirectional differences between pairs of elements of $\bx$ coming from adjacent locations.
+For problems that only contemplate first nearest neighbor differences, the scalar $d$ coincides with the number of unique up to sign differences between pairs of elements of $\bx$ coming from adjacent locations.
 In the one-dimensional case, $\bx$ can be interpreted as a vector matching $m$ spatial locations on a line and the number of differences between adjacent locations will be $d=m-1$.
 Model \eqref{eq:linInvProbModel} also encompasses higher-dimensional problems.
 In bidimensional settings, $\bx$ can be conveniently expressed as the vectorization of a grid, or matrix, of pixels $\bX$ by setting $\bx=\vecof\left(\bX\right)$.
-If $\bX$ has size $m_1\times m_2$, the first nearest neighbor interactions are $d=m_1\left(m_2-1\right) + m_2\left(m_1-1\right)$.
-In the simple example of Figure \ref{fig:pixelGrid} where $\bX$ is of size $3\times 4$, the number of horizontal and vertical interactions are respectively 9 and 8, giving a total of $d=17$ differences.
+If $\bX$ has size $m_1\times m_2$, the first nearest neighbor differences are $d=m_1\left(m_2-1\right) + m_2\left(m_1-1\right)$.
+In the simple example of Figure \ref{fig:pixelGrid} where $\bX$ is of size $3\times 4$, the number of horizontal and vertical differences are respectively 9 and 8, giving $d=17$ differences in total.
 In a similar vein, the model can be applied to three-dimensional problems by letting $\bx$ be the vectorization of voxel-type data.

 The distributional assumption on $\xDelta$ in model \eqref{eq:linInvProbModel} can be conveniently re-expressed as